Essential reading for Clanners old and new

 - In this way we learn how to trade off-the-money-grid, and we learn about relying on our community for our needs

-- Since we won’t be online, in order to trade and record sales, everyone receives a Trading Card and a Talent Sales Sheet on arrival
+- Since we won’t be online, in order to trade and record sales, everyone receives a Talent Sales Sheet on arrival

-- When you want to pay for something someone is offering, you show them your Trading Card and write your name and TE number and amount on their Talent Sales Sheet
+- When you want to pay for something someone is offering, write your name and TE number and amount on their Talent Sales Sheet

 - The seller enters the transactions when they get home and into the Exchange.
 This debits the buyers account and credits theirs, the buyer is notified and has the option to object to the trade if it was incorrectly made